MajdAlmaleh/pharmazon_web/README.md

 ## Additional

-There is a web admin app to handle the orders and its states.
+This is the admin web app of the [Pharmazon app](https://github.com/MajdAlmaleh/pharmazon) to handle the orders and its states and have a full control of the items in the warehouse.

 ## Screenshots